paulipa/sico-wiki/groups-and-roles.md

 How to use the different tools located on AUTH for community groups and roles

 ## [Fleet Commanders Checklist for GRIP: Fleets & PvP](/groups-and-roles/fc-mqp-checklist)
-Checklist for running MQP fleets
+Checklist for running GRIP: Fleets & PvP fleets

 ## [VG FC Trainee Checklist ](/groups-and-roles/vgincfc)
 Standard checklist for VG fleet commanders